PerMalmberg/du-yfs/Manual.md

 * A telemeter named "FloorDetector", pointing downwards
 * Optional data bank named "Settings"
 * Screen (optional, but strongly recommended)
 * Atmospheric engines are required in all direction, except in the upward direction as gravity does the job.
+Upward engines are used if present.
 * In space, you need engines in all directions.
 * Aim for 3g for upward lift when fully loaded.